Roots and Radishes

 These are some tips I personally use and recommend to get the most of out these Instant Pot steel cut oats.

 1. Reheating - Steel cut oatmeal gets even thicker as it cools, so when you take leftovers out of the fridge, it helps to loosen it up a bit with more water or milk.
-I actually love this aspect because you get more volume out of the batch you made, so more oats for less!
-What can I say?
-I'm a thrifty girl at heart.
+More oats for less work!

 2. Big batch - Meal prepping or serving guests?
 You can double the recipe as written for an even bigger batch.
 If you're waiting for folks to dish up, you can keep the oats covered with the Instant Pot lid, and use the 'keep warm' setting.
 Stir before serving!

 3. Pressure cooker size - This recipe was tested multiple times in both a 6-quart Instant Pot and a 5-quart Ninja Foodi multi-cooker, so these sizes work great for this recipe.
-Other sizes may need different ingredient ratios, so I don't recommend them with this particular recipe.
+Other sizes may need different ingredient ratios.

 More Flavor Variations